Last update: 04.03.2019

 From this angle, our SaferVPN review team would say that it’s far from being a no logs provider.
-But, from another angle, do they record personally identifiable sensitive information that could link you to your internet traffic?
-Well, it seems they don’t.
+But, from another angle, they don’t record personally identifiable sensitive information that could link you to your internet traffic.

 Then, we started to connect to servers all over the world.
 Let’s see our results: